-Michèle Ollier, M.D., age 57, has served as a member of our Board since our inception in August 2007.
-Dr. Ollier is a co-founder and General Partner of Medicxi Ventures, formerly Index Ventures Life Sciences, a venture capital firm comprising all of the life sciences portfolio companies, funds, and team from the life sciences division of Index Ventures.
+Dr. Michèle Ollier, age 58, has served as a member of our Board since our inception in August 2007.
+Dr. Ollier is a co-founder and General Partner of Medicxi, formerly Index Ventures Life Sciences, a venture capital firm comprising all of the life sciences portfolio companies, funds, and team from the life sciences division of Index Ventures.
 Previously, she was a Partner of Index Ventures, SA, which she joined in 2006.
 Dr. Ollier has also served as a member of the board of directors for Aegerion Pharmaceuticals Inc., a publicly traded pharmaceutical company.
 Dr. Ollier holds a medical degree from Paris-Ouest University (France).
 Our Board believes that Dr. Ollier's extensive experience in evaluating and advising life sciences companies qualifies her to sit on our Board.

-Nico Vandervelpen, age 42, has been a member of our Board since August 2014.
-Mr. Vandervelpen is a founding managing director of Andaz Partners and Cube Management Company, both of which are independent management companies active in the life sciences and biotechnology communities of Europe and the United
+Nico Vandervelpen, age 43, has served as a member of our Board since August 2014.
+Mr. Vandervelpen is managing director and co-founder of bioqube ventures, a specialist life sciences investment firm based in Europe that focuses on early stage investments.
+Mr. Vandervelpen is a founding managing director of Andaz Partners and Cube Management Company, both of which are independent management companies active in the life sciences and biotechnology communities of Europe and the United States.

-States.
 He previously served in a variety of capacities at Limburgse Reconversie Maatschappij NV, or LRM, a Belgium-based private equity and venture capital firm.
-Mr. Vandervelpen has served on the board of directors of several life sciences companies, including TiGenix NV.
+Mr. Vandervelpen has led several dozen venture transactions and has served on the board of directors of a variety of public and private life sciences companies.
 Mr. Vandervelpen holds a Masters degree in commercial and business engineering from Hasselt University as well as a Master in Accountancy from VLEKHO Business School - Brussels.
 Our Board believes that Mr. Vandervelpen's extensive experience in finance, business consulting, and project management in the healthcare and pharmaceutical industries qualifies him to serve on our Board.